 Fixing is a behavior disease that will kill your relationship.
 We all do it at some point in our relationship, even if we mean no harm.
 We often try to “help” our loved ones because we see things in them that they can’t see.
 Please hear me… There is nothing that you can do to change the person you are with.
 It doesn’t matter how hard you try, and if they don’t want to change, they aren’t going to change.
 You have to decide for yourself IF they NEVER change, are you able to stay with them?
 If the answer is no, then you might as well move on now.
 If you are willing to work on yourself and change the way you engage with your partner, your relationship will change regardless if they stay the same.
 You may even inspire them to change, but don’t expect that.
 Expectations are the footholds of resentments.

 2. Stop accepting the unacceptable.

-Often when I heard this advice after my husband and I separated, it really pissed me off.
-I didn’t understand how I could “accept” him yet also “stop accepting” his behavior.
+When I heard this advice after my husband and I separated, it really pissed me off.
+I didn’t understand how I could “accept” him and “stop accepting” his behavior.
 I didn’t know anything about boundaries and consequences.
 What I knew how to do was complain, bitch, and vent about what I didn’t like about him.
-I accepted behavior that felt was unacceptable because well, I didn’t know any other way to handle unacceptable behavior.
+I accepted behavior that I felt was unacceptable because, well, I didn’t know any other way to handle unacceptable behavior.
 I never set boundaries and consequences.
 What were those?
-They were non existent in my life.
-After working my 12 step recovery program for codependency, I learned to communicate to husband what my needs were, understand and communicate what was unacceptable, and clearly state the consequences if lines were crossed.
+They were nonexistent in my life.
+After working my 12 step recovery program for codependency, I learned to communicate to my husband what my needs were, understand and communicate what was unacceptable, and clearly state the consequences if lines were crossed.
 My husband also learned to do the same.